TechJunkie Expert Recommendations

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

 For a variety of reasons, you’ll sometimes need a way to capture an image of your PC’s screen.
-Whether it’s to send verification of something you’re working on or showing someone how to perform a certain computer operation, a photo of what you’re seeing as you work on your computer can often be helpful to you or someone else.
+Whether it’s to send verification of something you’re working on or show someone how to perform a particular computer operation, a photo of what you’re seeing as you work on your computer can often be helpful to you or someone else.

-With that in mind, there are a variety of free screenshot tools out there for Windows, and all of them make screen capturing easy.
+With that in mind, there are various free screenshot tools out there for Windows, and all of them make screen capturing easy.
 You can even use them to edit your screenshots.

 If you’re looking for the best examples of Windows screenshot tools available, you’re in the right place.
 We’ll review some of them and explain how each of them is unique.
 You’ll also find out their pros and cons.

 ScreenRec is more than a screenshot tool; it’s also capable of recording the action on your screen and exporting it as a video file.
 The app is very lightweight and can even run on older computers without a problem.
 Additionally, it’s made to be simple on purpose.
 Taking a screenshot is as simple as pressing Alt + S. The screen recording feature also functions as a screen-casting tool that allows you to present your screen as a streaming video recorder.
 How’s that for a handy tool?

 After you take a screenshot, you can use ScreenRec’s editing tool to add comment boxes, arrows, text boxes, and more.
 This means you don’t need to save the screenshot and then edit it with other software.
 That’s unless you need some extra functions not available in ScreenRec already.
 By creating an account, you have access to the private instant sharing feature.
 The screenshot will be saved on a cloud server, and you can send the link to others.
 The link can also be sent via email, a private message, or embedded on your website.
 As a bonus, you get 2GB of cloud storage space.